 ‘You are what you eat’, right?
 Healthy nutrition is always beneficial, especially battling tiredness and fatigue.
 Follow this analogy to understand it all in few simple steps – human body needs fuel just like cars need gas, so without a continual supply and sufficient calories necessary to perform both physical and mental activities, our ‘body machine’ can become tired on a daily basis as it ran out of fuel.
 So, regardless of whether your condition is caused by some other reason than nutrition, eating well can help boost your energy level and improve both your cellular and physical condition.
 Although you probably know it by now, we must emphasize it – the food that you ingest is essential, as the key to healthy eating is choosing ingredients that have adequate nutrition value and consuming it in appropriate portions.

 Now the story focuses on carbs, the well-known enemy of anyone who tries to lose a pound or two.
 When carbs are consumed, they cause a rapid rise in your blood sugar, which sends a signal to our pancreas to produce insulin in order to send sugar out of the blood and into the cells.
-This change in blood sugar levels can make you feel tired and crave for food, more precisely for a quick energy which is actually another portion of refined carbs, and you end up in a vicious cycle.
+This change in blood sugar levels can make you feel tired and crave food, more precisely for quick energy which is actually another portion of refined carbs, and you end up in a vicious cycle.

-Several studies have shown that minimizing sugar leads to greater energy levels, but another interesting conclusion came up – there is food which helps you fight against fatigue.
-Try to eat as much fruit and vegetables as possible, red meat, nuts for a protein boost and whole grain pasta and rice for a complete and well-balanced diet.
+Several studies have shown that minimizing sugar leads to greater energy levels, but another interesting conclusion came up – there is food that helps you fight against fatigue.
+Try to eat as much fruit and vegetables as possible, red meat, nuts for a protein boost and whole-grain pasta and rice for a complete and well-balanced diet.
 And also, make sure to eat a lot of vitamins B and D, as lack of them directly affects how much of the food ingested converts into energy and how strong and effective your muscles are.

 Well, it turns out that the term ‘mental fatigue’ explains why most of us feel zonked after sitting in an office all day.
 Although it is not the same thing you feel after working out, it still drains your energy.
 The brain, in fact, uses a high amount of energy compared to other organs, and 20% of the oxygen we consume gets used by the brain.
-Even though it seems that you’re not pushing it, just by staring at the screen for hours requires a lot of brain power, and according to the experts, it has similar effects on our body as hours spent in the gym.
+Even though it seems that you’re not pushing it, just staring at the screen for hours requires a lot of brainpower, and according to the experts, it has similar effects on our body as hours spent in the gym.
 Our brains are trained to make predictions based on past experiences and to prepare us for how we might react to it, whether you are being interviewed, take an exam or something else.
 Sitting still can sap your energy, as the body senses this stillness with going to sleep.
 You are blinking less frequently as well, which leads to dry eyes and eye strain, thus putting you in the ‘silent-mode’.

 The general rule is to get up and take a short walk or a little bit of stretching and get a glass of water every half an hour.